Seasonal Health Concerns: When to Head to Urgent Care in Lafayette, LA

 Practice Good Hygiene

-Regular handwashing, avoiding close contact with sick individuals, and cleaning high-touch surfaces can reduce the spread of germs.
+Frequent handwashing, disinfecting high-touch surfaces, and avoiding close contact with sick individuals reduces the spread of illness.

 Prepare for Allergies